bjmyers/prtp/docs/sources.rst

 An Annulus is a Source which generates photons in a donut shape, all of the photons have the same direction.
 In addition to num, z, wave, and order, Annulus takes the following arguments:

 * rin - The inner radius of the photons, defaults to 1 mm
-   * rin must be in units of length, see the section on astropy units
+   * rin must be in units of length, see the section on :ref:`Astropy Units <units-top>`
 * rout - The outer radius of the photons, defaults to 2 mm
-   * rout must be in units of length, see the section on astropy units
+   * rout must be in units of length, see the section on :ref:`Astropy Units <units-top>`
 * zhat - This argument specified the z-component of the photons' velocities.
 It should be -1 is the photons are pointing in the -x direction and should be 1 if the photons are travelling in the +x direction.
 Defaults to -1.